davosmith/moodle-checklist/README.txt

 You can optionally allow students to add their own, private items to the list (this will not affect the overall progress, but may help students to keep note of anything extra they need to do).

 You can then add items to the list.
-Click on the 'tick' to toggle an item between required & optional Click on the 'edit' icon to change the text.
+Click on the 'tick' to toggle an item between required, optional and heading Click on the 'edit' icon to change the text.
 Click on the 'indent' icons to change the level of indent.
 Click on the 'move' icons to move the item up/down one place.